 Don’t go hungry…

 It is not just the car that you need to plan your fuel for!
 Stops for food can be sparse in some areas, so it is a good idea to pack as much food and water as possible.

-We recently went on a epic two week road trip to Birdsville, stopping in at Bedourie, Winton, Middleton and Boulia along the way.
+We recently went on an epic two-week road trip to Birdsville, stopping in at Bedourie, Winton, Middleton and Boulia along the way.
 See what we got up to here!